Phil Tanner

-Phil Tanner (16 February 1862 – 19 February 1950) was a traditional singer from Llangenith in the Gower Peninsula (South Wales).
+Phil Tanner (16 February 1862 – 19 February 1950) was a Welsh traditional singer.
+He was from Llangenith in the Gower Peninsula (South Wales).

 Songs and singing style

 Tanner was an invaluable source of several once popular English language folk songs, such as the Child Ballads "Barbara Allen" and "Henry Martin", as well as the songs "Sweet Primroses" and "The Bonny Bunch of Roses", all of which were recorded in the 1930s and 40s.
 His performance of the local Gower wassailing song became known as "Gower Wassail" and was printed by A.L.
 Lloyd and covered by popular folk groups including Steeleye Span.

 His songs were all in the English language, using the Gower dialect, since the Gower of his youth was still culturally distinct from the rest of Wales, and his style of singing is compared to that of English singers.

 Audience and broadcasts

 Renowned locally as "the Gower Nightingale", he reached a national audience in his seventies with recordings for Columbia and the BBC and an appearance on the BBC radio programme In Town Tonight.
 Shortly before he died, he was featured in an article by John Ormond Thomas for Picture Post, and recorded once again by the BBC.